-Shelton may be "a know it all when it comes to horror movies, serial killers, government conspiracies, comic books, and movies about comic books," as he describes himself, but he does not know much about the Bible and Bible translations.
+Shelton may be "a know it all when it comes to horror movies, serial killers, government conspiracies, comic books, and movies about comic books," as he describes himself, but he like Sophie Bjork-James does not know much about the Bible and Bible translations.

 The goal of translating the Bible into another language is to make it as accurate, readable, and as accessible as possible for people who can't read the original languages.
 Every translation has gone through revisions, even the KJV.
-In fact, every new translation that is published is an attempt to make the original languages of Hebrew, Aramaic, and Greek a better translation.
+In fact, every new translation that is published is an attempt to make the original languages of Hebrew, some Aramaic, and Greek a better translation.
 Some translations try to do this by smoothing out the original language to get the essence of the meaning while others try to be as literal as possible without being wooden.
-That's why you will see in some translations (e.g., KJV and NASB) words printed in italic to indicate that they are not in the original language.
+That's why you will see in some translations (e.g., KJV and NASB) words printed with an italic font to indicate that they are not in the original language.
 They are added to make a passage more understandable.
-Let's put Mr. Shelton's claim that the NASB editors changed its translation of Exodus 21:22 for political reasons to the test.